 User "Jellyfish Juice," Wikimedia Commons

-, which offers 64 different flavors!
-64 different reasons to sample more gooey butter cake?
-To be continued...Adrienne Jones is a writer, photographer and world-class eater who blogs at A Girl and Her Camera.
+Despite my lack of success here, I won't give up on the convenience store.
+If I keep heading inside after filling up my tank, I may even see my beloved gang planks once more.
+Ah, to dream...Adrienne Jones is a writer, photographer and world-class eater who blogs at A Girl and Her Camera.
 She loves desserts and has been known to take to a frosting tub with little more than a spoon and a well-tuned sweet tooth.
-She will report on her latest favorite treat for Gut Check every other Friday.
+She will report on her latest favorite treat every other Friday.